WeDesignIt/laravel-translations-import/readme.md

 # Import your language files to the database (and much more)

-This package provides you with commands to deal with your translations files and your database.
+This package provides you with commands to deal with your lang files and your database.
 Instead of manually adding translations to your database, this commandset gives you the tools needed to import and export translations, find unimported translations in your php/twig files, clean empty translations from your database and to delete all translations in one go!